huggingface/blog/infinity-cpu-performance.md

 In this blog post, we will highlight a few results of the benchmark including the best latency and throughput configurations.

-In addition to this we have deploy the [DistilBERT](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion) we used as an API endpoint you can test and get a feeling for the speed of Infinity.
+In addition to this we have deployed the [DistilBERT](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion) model we used for the benchmark as an API endpoint on 2 physical cores.
+You can test it and get a feeling for the performance of Infinity.
 Below you will find a `curl` command on how to send a request to the hosted endpoint.
 The API returns a `x-compute-time` HTTP Header, which contains the duration of the end-to-end pipeline.

 ```bash
 curl --request POST `-i` \